 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 I may earn money or products from any of the companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

-Even if you’re not a huge fan of Mexican food, these things are the things that will randomly make your mouth water and make you crave having one… not when you finally get around to it, but now.
+Even if you’re not a huge fan of Mexican food, these are sure to randomly make your mouth water and crave having one.
+Not when you finally get around to it… but now.

 I decided to go ahead and look up a recipe for these, and I found several.
-But most of them were super involved and while we try our best to eat real food, and I try really hard not to buy prepared items… this is a simple recipe that we indulge in those things for.
+But most of them were super involved and I have three kids.
+No one has time for that, truly.

 - 1/3 Cup Taco Seasoning